 - Consider all the issues very seriously.
 It is a great responsibility and requires a considerable commitment in time and energy. - Plan what it is intended to do with the child before deciding.
 Consider the costs involved. - Be aware that the child may well miss the social side of school, especially contact with other children and joint activities.
 There are no grants available to help with home education.
-Costs of materials, equipment, examination fees and so forth, must be borne by parents.
+Costs of materials, equipment, examination fees and so forth, must be borne by parent

-5.0 REGISTERING PUPILS AS ELECTIVELY HOME EDUCATED AND REMOVAL FROM THE ADMISSIONS REGISTER
+REGISTERING PUPILS AS ELECTIVELY HOME EDUCATED AND REMOVAL FROM THE ADMISSIONS REGISTER

-5.1 Barnsley Council strives to maintain an up-to-date register of those being educated at home.
-If parents write to the Council stating that they intend to educate their child at home from a specified date, including the child's name date of birth and address, they will be placed on the Children Not in School register.
+Barnsley Council strives to maintain an up-to-date register of those being educated at home.
+If parents write to the Council stating that they intend to educate their child at home from a specified date, including the child's name date of birth and address, they will be placed on the Children Not in School Register.
 If a child is below statutory school age, then parents need not do anything to register their child.

-5.2.
-Barnsley Council works in partnership with Health, Children's Social Care, and the private and voluntary sector to identify any children that are not registered at school and will register on the Children Not in School Register once identified.
+Barnsley Council works in partnership with Health, Children's Social Care, and the private and voluntary sector to identify any children that are not registered at school and will register children on the Children Not in School Register once identified.

-5.3 If a child is on roll at a school or Academy, then parents need to notify the school of their intention to educate their child at home and of the intention to have their child removed from roll.
+If a child is on roll at a school or Academy, then parents need to notify the school of their intention to educate their child at home and of the intention to have their child removed from roll.

-5.4 Schools and Academies must delete the child's name from their admissions register upon receipt of notification from the parent.
-The Local Authority requests that this notification is in writing from the parent stating their intention to educate their child at home, once notification is received schools must inform the Local Authority by completing the EHE1 form, returning it to the Education Welfare service ehe@barnsley.gov.uk School must also write to the parent informing them that the child has been removed from school roll.
-Once the EHE1 form is received the Education Welfare service will follow the EHE process flow chart see Appendix 3.

-5.5 If a child is registered at a school because of a school attendance order, parents must get the order revoked by the Local Authority on the grounds that arrangements have been made for the child to receive a suitable education otherwise than at school before the child can be deleted from the school's register and educated at home.
+Schools and Academies must delete the child's name from their admissions register upon receipt of notification from the parent.
+The Local Authority requests that this notification is in writing from the parent stating their intention to educate their child at home, once notification is received schools must inform the Local Authority by completing the EHE1 form, returning it to the Education Welfare Service at ehe@barnsley.gov.uk School must also write to the parent informing them that the child has been removed from school roll.
+Once the EHE1 form is received, the Education Welfare service will follow the EHE process flow chart (see Appendix 3).
+The Education (Pupil Registration) (England) Regulations 2024 states that schools must inform their local authority of all deletions from their admission register when a child is taken off roll.
+If a child is registered at a school because of a school attendance order, parents must get the order revoked by the Local Authority on the grounds that arrangements have been made for the child to receive a suitable education otherwise than at school before the child can be deleted from the school's register and educated at home.
 In this instance, schools must ensure that the parent has taken steps to do this and that the Local Authority has revoked the order before removing from the roll.

-5.6 Barnsley Council encourages parents to inform them directly of the withdrawal of a child from school but have no legal right to insist that parents do so.
+Barnsley Council encourages parents to inform them directly of the withdrawal of a child from school but have no legal right to insist that parents do so.
 The only exception to this is where the child is attending a special school under arrangements made by the Local Authority, in which case additional permission is required from the Authority before the child's name can be removed from the register.
 Schools on receipt of notification from a parent of a child attending a special school that they elect to home educate must inform the Local Authority forthwith.
 The Local Authority will then carry out the necessary checks before determining the suitability of home education of the child.
 The parent will be notified of the Local Authority's decision.